 Freshly Ground Black Pepper

-Splash of apple cider vinegar
+Splash of apple cider vinegar (slightly over a tablespoon)

 Put all ingredients into a sauce or soup pot.
-Bring to a boil.
+Bring water to a boil.
 Reduce heat and simmer at least 3 hours.
 Strain vegetables and bones.
 Let liquid cool then pour into air tight containers.
 Store in the fridge or freeze for later or pressure can for pantry storage.

 Zero Waste Chicken Ideas